Eligibility and Application Process

 • Must be financially stable.
 Applicants should consider their past and present performance as compared to national benchmarks on key performance indicators (days cash on hand, total margin, operating margin, patient revenue, days in net accounts receivable, payor mix, etc.) as well as non-measurable variables such as leadership stability and succession planning for retiring primary care providers.
 (Applicants can use resources like CAHMPAS and the Small Rural Hospital and Clinic Finance 101 guide to help determine financial stability.)

-• Must be interested in, and motivated to become part of an APM.
+• Must be interested in and motivated to become part of an alternative payment model (APM).

 • Must, if a small rural hospital, be meeting the quality data reporting requirements of Inpatient Quality Reporting, Outpatient Quality Reporting, or the Medicare Beneficiary Quality Improvement Project.

-• Must not be a current participant in the Delta Region Community Health Systems Development Program, the Targeted Technical Assistance for Rural Hospitals Program, the Small Rural Hospital Transition Project, or any other program that is duplicative in services.
+• Must not be a current participant in the Delta Region Community Health Systems Development Program, the Targeted Technical Assistance for Rural Hospitals Program, or any other program that is duplicative in services.

 Rural Health Grants Eligibility Analyzer